MRC-Epid-it24/intake24/docs/admin/surveys/prompt-editor.md

 - `{mealName}` - Meal name
 - `{mealTime}` - Meal time
 - `{food}` - Food name
-- `{item}` - Food name or Meal name depending on question level type
+- `{item}` - Food name or Meal name depending on prompt level type

 ## Conditions

-Conditions tab defines list of conditions that needs to be met to display the question.
+Conditions tab defines list of conditions that needs to be met to display the prompt.

-- If conditions is empty, question is always displayed.
+- If conditions is empty, prompt is always displayed.
-- If conditions is not empty, question is only displayed once all conditions are met.
+- If conditions is not empty, prompt is only displayed once all conditions are met.

 ### Operations